The Production Outage — Where the Fix Was Worse Than the Bug

 Worse, on the smaller environment, there is essentially no “just raise the pool” answer at all.

-Round it: on that specific database, no service can have a Hikari pool larger than about 7 without risking too many clients at deploy time.
-And seven connections is not enough for a service under normal steady-state load, let alone concurrent work.
+On this database, no service can have a Hikari pool larger than about 6 under worst-case deploy assumptions.
+And six connections is not enough for a service under normal steady-state load, let alone bursty concurrent work.

 So the article’s title isn’t rhetorical.
 There genuinely is no right pool number here.
 “Raise it” fails at the ceiling.
 “Keep it low” fails at real load.
 You can shuffle the value around and pick the least bad option, but there is no value at which the arithmetic is comfortable.
 The problem is not the pool size.
 The problem is the connection budget.